kumuluz/kumuluzee-samples/kumuluzee-discovery-consul/discovery-consul-discover-jaxrs/README.md

     $ mvn clean package
     ```

-2. Start local etcd instance and another microservice, which registers to etcd:
+2. Start local Consul instance and another microservice, which registers to Consul:

     You can find instructions in discovery-register sample, mentioned above.